wanforge/quotes/README.md

 - 💎 Focusing your life solely on making a buck shows a poverty of ambition.
 It asks too little of yourself.
 And it will leave you unfulfilled.
 - 📍 Friendship is one mind in two bodies.
 - 📯 Friendship with oneself is all important because without it one cannot be friends with anybody else in the world.
+- 🧿 Friends are the siblings God never gave us.
 - 🪔 Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.

 - 🌿 Friendship is held to be the severest test of character.
 It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.